Skip to content

 --output-csv results/evidence_table.csv \

---output-evidence-markdown results/evidence_table.md \
+--output-evidence-markdown results/evidence_table.md

-Compare two studies directly:
+Compare two study arms

 iints compare-study results/study_certified results/study_uncertified \